 - invitations to dinners and social functions at the discretion of the Executive Committee.

 4.7.
 The Executive Committee may consider nominations for Life membership at any properly constituted meeting, subject to the following conditions:

 - There is a quorum in accordance with extant RNRU Constitution and Bye Laws;

 - Written nominations have been circulated to all members of the Executive Committee not less than 5 working days before the meeting.

-11.3 Only members of the Executive Committee may nominate individuals for election as Life Members9.
+4.9.
+Only members of the Executive Committee may nominate individuals for election as Life Members.
 Written nominations are to provide evidence of an individual’s exemplary and extraordinary service to Naval Rugby Football.
 Nominations are normally to be made within the first twelve months after an individual has retired from active service.
 If a nominee is not elected, they are time-barred from election for five years, at any point after which they may be nominated one final time.
 If a nominee is not elected a second time, they are excluded in perpetuity from election.
 Individuals who have not been nominated within the first twelve months of their retirement from active service may, exceptionally, be nominated for Life Membership of the RNRU.
 However, the nomination should include explicit justification for extraordinary consideration of the individual concerned outside of the normal timeline.
 Such individuals will not be entitled to a second nomination after a further five years if they are not elected at the first occasion.
-The Secretary to the RNRU is responsible for the maintenance of records for Life Membership.
+The Assistant Secretary to the RNRU is responsible for the maintenance of records for Life Membership.
 These records are to include:

 - Correspondence details for all living Life Members;